abssimon/harmonic-drive-tooth-profile-generator/readme.md

-# Strain Wave/Harmonic Drive - Gear Generator
+# Strain Wave/Harmonic Drive - Tooth Profile Generator

 With this generator, you can develop and simulate tooth profiles for a harmonic drive.
 These profiles can be imported into CAD programs for further use.